Above Ground Above Ground — How to Install Above Ground Pool Liner Yourself - DIY Guide

 Can I tackle above ground pool liner installation myself?

-I'm staring at my above ground pool with a liner that's seen better days, and the quotes I'm getting from pool companies are making my wallet cry.
+Halfway through every spring pool prep, I'm staring at the same mysterious liner shrinkage and random tears that definitely weren't there last fall.
 I'm reasonably handy and have helped friends with home projects before, but I've never attempted anything like this.

 Before I dive in headfirst, is this actually something a determined DIYer can handle?
 I'm wondering about the time commitment and whether I'll need to recruit some buddies to help out.
 I'd rather know what I'm getting into upfront than end up with a half-installed liner and a flooded backyard!